 - Online share codes

-If your applicant has made a successful application to the EU settlement scheme (EUSS) or has been issued with a Biometric Residence Permit or Card following an online application, you can use the online Right to Work check service.
+If your applicant has made a successful application to the EU settlement scheme (EUSS) or has been issued with an eVisa following an online application, you can use the online Right to Work check service.
 You need to ask the employee to provide you with a share code and their date of birth which you then enter into the Home Office online service.